|

 days.

-as if by instincttowards the gangplank of the next ship.
+by instincttowards the gangplank of the next ship

 "Wolfram!
 Wolfram!
 Bring her over here!"

 Wolfram turned towards the voice.
-And there, in the shadow of
+There, in the shadow of some

-some lifting gear, was the strangest sight he had ever beheldHerzog
+lifting gear, was the strangest sight he had ever seenHerzog

 leading two filthy beggars on leashes, like dogs, with an unconscious